SciSpark/SciSpark/README.md

 The function binaryFiles opens the entire byte array and we use NetcdfFile.openInMemory() to convert the byte-array into a NetcdfDataset object.

 We want to read Netcdf variables given their offsets, without loading the entire file into memory.
-If any visitors have insights into achieving this, please see the issue titled "Reading variables given offsets from Netcdf".
+If any visitors have insights into achieving this, please see the issue titled "Reading variables without loading entire Netcdf Fie. ".

 #Introduction